How to Prepare Chiles Rellenos

 Chiles rellenos is a Mexican dish from the city of Puebla.
 Traditionally, the pepper of choice for stuffing is the Poblano pepper, which means "from Pueblo."

-With the vast variety of peppers available around the world, though, chiles rellenos can be made with any medium or large, fairly mild peppers, such as Anaheims or New Mexican Hatch green chiles.
-You can even use smaller peppers, if you like.
+With the wide variety of worldwide peppers, chiles rellenos can be made with any medium or large, fairly mild peppers, such as Anaheims or New Mexican Hatch green chiles.
+You can even use smaller peppers if you like.

 In fact, most of us have enjoyed a mini version of chiles rellenos when enjoying appetizers at a sports bar: the ubiquitous jalapeno popper is a type of chile relleno.

-This is a great dish to serve to a crowd, especially if you are entertaining both vegetarians and omnivores.
-Simply alter the filling to suit the folks who are eating, stuffing the peppers with veggies and/or cheese for the vegetarians and maybe going with a sweet-spicy picadillo filling for the meat eaters in the bunch.
+This is a great dish to serve to a crowd, especially if you entertain vegetarians and omnivores.
+Alter the filling to suit the eating folks, stuffing the peppers with veggies and/or cheese for the vegetarians, and maybe going with a sweet-spicy picadillo filling for the meat eaters in the bunch.

-Since there are so many ways to make chiles rellenos, I'm giving you two filling and two sauce options, along with two batter options.
-That way, you can mix and match and discover your favorite way to enjoy them.
+Since there are so many ways to make chiles rellenos, I'm giving you two filling, two sauce options, and two batter options.
+You can mix and match and discover your favorite way to enjoy them.

 Fried Chiles Rellenos Recipe